 If you want to learn more about juvenile justice in America, these national organizations are a good place to start.

-The Coalition for Juvenile Justice
+The National Partnership for Juvenile Services

-Coaltion for Juvenile Justice logo
+Coalition for Juvenile Justice

 The Coalition for Juvenile Justice (CJJ) is a nationwide coalition of State Advisory Groups (SAGs), organizations, individuals, youth, and allies dedicated to preventing children and youth from becoming involved in the courts and upholding the highest standards of care when youth are charged with wrongdoing and enter the justice system.